Tickets

 Hidden Door 2026 will take place from Wednesday 3rd – Sunday 7th June 2026 at The Paper Factory, a massive industrial site in west Edinburgh.

-As always, the festival will be FREE to explore during the day, with tickets required for those staying for the evening programme after 6pm.
+As always, the festival will be FREE to explore during the day, with tickets required after 6pm.

 Hidden Door is a volunteer-run charity with every ticket sale going straight to supporting our artists and contributors.

-Every night will present a myriad of unique creative collaborations, visual art installations, pop-up performances, spoken word and dance pieces, plus a different musical line-up offering plenty of choice to suit all tastes:
+Every night will present a myriad of unique creative collaborations, visual art installations, pop-up performances, interactive exhibitions, plus a rotating musical line-up.

-Saturday 6 June – Skye natives Valtos present their acclaimed High Water Mark show, fusing traditional Gaelic folk with club-ready electronic music.
+MUSIC: Skye natives Valtos present their acclaimed High Water Mark show, fusing traditional Gaelic folk with club-ready electronic music.
 Later that night in the club space, Fred Deakin, the legend behind Lemon Jelly, will take to the decks to play us out.
+Plus, electronic group HANSKLAMMER bring high-voltage psych rock with a punk edge and a synth underbelly, with a set shaped by the Paper Factory itself, and check out a theatrical performance from maniatrix featuring a sonic blend of ambient electro and dark industrial dance tracks, complete with airy vocals and surrealist visuals.

 With an ongoing commitment to inclusivity, Hidden Door has expanded its concessionary ticket options, ensuring that financial barriers and accessibility won’t prevent anyone from experiencing the event: